GraphQL-Training/lightweight-graphql-react/slides.md

 --

-Tools like Apollo and Relay managing your store/cache for you and tell React to re-render.
+Tools like Apollo and Relay manage your store/cache for you and tell React to re-render.

 --